whainfo/pedicare-child-health-clinic/readme.txt

 == Description ==

 The Child Health Clinic WordPress theme is a modern, professional, and user-friendly theme designed for pediatricians, child healthcare centers, medical clinics, and maternity hospitals.
-It features a clean, soothing design with a child-friendly aesthetic, making it perfect for parents seeking medical services for their little ones
+It features a clean, soothing design with a child-friendly aesthetic, making it perfect for parents seeking medical services for their little ones.

 Key Features:
 ✅ Responsive & Mobile-Friendly: Ensures a seamless experience on all devices.